denten-books/plain-text/1-device.md

 typewriter, and telegraph.

-In this chapter, I draw several pre-histories of the literary device, first as a formal technique, then as an thought experiment, and finally as a control mechanism.
+In this chapter, I draw several pre-histories of the literary device, first as a formal technique, then as a thought experiment, and finally as a control mechanism.
 To preserve a sense of human agency and to break the inertia of leisurely reading, we must rediscover the book as a device; to call it forth for what it is and always was---a robot for effecting thought at a distance;